 Special Unito Fields

-If you're familiar with the apps you sync, you'll recognize most of the fields listed.
+If you're familiar with the tools you sync, you'll recognize most of the fields listed.
 Except for a few special fields we added:

 - Title, description and comments

-These are standard fields in all apps.
+These are standard fields in all tools.
 They are automatically mapped and cannot be unmapped.

 - Description Footer